Starbucks Egg White Bites

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Egg bites are easy to eat on the go and are delicious.
-That’s probably the reason that they are one of the most popular Starbucks hot breakfast items.
+That’s probably why they are one of the most popular Starbucks hot breakfast items.
 But at five bucks a pop, your stomach may be happy, but your wallet definitely won’t be.

-You can make them at home for a fraction of the price, but to get the same velvety consistency as the ones they serve at Starbucks, you are going to need a sous vide cooker.
+You can make copycat Starbucks egg bites at home for a fraction of the price, but to get the same velvety consistency as the ones they serve at Starbucks, you need a sous vide cooker.

-Read on to find out more about sous vide cooking and why it is worth buying a sous vide cooker of your own.
+Read on to find out more about sous vide cooking and why it is worth buying a sous vide cooker.

 Ingredients